 Fieldwork can be an expensive proposition, and UNC is not always tremendously fast in processing reimbursements.
-As such, it is often possible to request a travel advance prior to traveling to the field.
+As such, for students it is often possible to request a travel advance prior to traveling to the field.
 In general, an advance can be requested if expected out of pocket costs are greater than \$1500.
 This process should be started well in advance of the field activities (at least 8 weeks).
-Please talk to Tamlin and/or Jennifer Parker about the process.
+Please talk to Tamlin and/or the Department Manager (currently Jennifer Parker) about the process.
 If anticipated field costs are too small to warrant a formal travel advance but would nevertheless cause hardship, please talk to Tamlin about possible options.
 As part of pre-fieldwork planning, we will also discuss needed field gear.
 Any non-clothing gear should generally be purchased using lab resources (grants, etc).
-Personal clothing generally cannot be purchased using these resources, but it may be possible to find other resources to do so (or to borrow necessary gear).
+Personal clothing generally cannot be purchased using these resources unless it is something well out of the scope of ordinary (e.g. chest waders, rubber boots), but it may be possible to find other resources to do so (or to borrow necessary gear).